Presidential Fathers: Responsible for Their Kids and the Country

-John Adams was the second president of the U.S. Kendall noted that he was “an authoritarian father and authoritarian president.”
-He and his wife had six children, four of whom survived.
-It is said that he told his son John Quincy that he would either be president or a failure, and the son went on to become the sixth president.
+John Adams was the second president of the US.
+Kendall noted that he was “an authoritarian father and authoritarian president.”
+He and his wife had six children, but just four survived.
+It is said that Adams told his son John Quincy that he would either be president or a failure, and the son went on to become the sixth president.

 Historians suggest Jefferson may have also had up to six children with a slave at his plantation, Sally Hemings.
 The situation is not clear, but it appears two of the children, born into slavery, were allowed to “run away” to the North.
 One died in infancy.
 The others were freed in Jefferson’s will, after his death.

 Woodrow Wilson, the 28th president, had three daughters with his first wife, Ellen.
 Just two years into his presidency, Ellen died, and their oldest child Margaret took over the duties of First Lady to the White House.
-The girls were well educated and talked endlessly with their father about universal suffrage.
+The girls were well educated and talked endlessly with their father about universal suffrage (voting rights for all).

 Jimmy Carter was the 39th president.
 He and his wife had four children, and Jimmy liked to engage his kids with talks of politics.
 When he was running against Ronald Reagan in the 1980 presidential election, Jimmy told his audience during a televised debate, “I had a discussion with my daughter, Amy, the other day, before I came here, to ask her what the most important issue was.
 She said she thought nuclear weaponry and the control of nuclear arms.”
 Amy had only been 13 at the time.

-The current president, Joe Biden, had four children: three with his first wife, Neilia, and one with Jill, his current spouse.
-The younger son, Hunter, has worked with and separately from his dad on different ventures.
-The two seem to be very close and can be seen attending events together.
+The current president, Joe Biden, had four children: three with his first wife, Neilia, and one with his current wife, Jill.
+Now 79 years old, he has seven grandchildren, too – their ages range from about two to 28 years old.